OctoMind-dev/octomind-mcp/README.md

 [![Video Title](https://img.youtube.com/vi/I7lc9I0S62Y/0.jpg)](https://www.youtube.com/watch?v=I7lc9I0S62Y)

-## config
+## Configuration

+### Environment Variables

-The server uses 2 environment variables:
+The server uses the following environment variables:

-- APIKEY the apikey for octomind api
+- `APIKEY` - The API key for Octomind API (required)
-- OCTOMIND_API_URL  base url for the api endpoint to use. defaults to https://app.octomind.dev/api
+- `OCTOMIND_API_URL` - Base URL for the API endpoint to use (defaults to https://app.octomind.dev/api)
+- `REDIS_URL` - Redis connection URL for session storage (optional, format: redis://host:port)
+- `SESSION_EXPIRATION_SECONDS` - Time in seconds after which sessions expire (optional, Redis only)

+### Command Line Options

+The server supports the following command line options:

+- `-s, --sse` - Enable SSE transport mode
+- `-t, --stream` - Enable Streamable HTTP transport mode
+- `-c, --clients` - Show client configuration examples
+- `-p, --port <port>` - Port to listen on (default: 3000)
+- `-r, --redis-url <url>` - Redis URL for session storage
+- `-e, --session-expiration <seconds>` - Session expiration time in seconds

+### Session Storage

+The server supports two types of session storage:

+1. **In-memory storage** (default) - Sessions are stored in memory and will be lost when the server restarts
+2. **Redis storage** - Sessions are stored in Redis and can persist across server restarts

+For production deployments, it's recommended to use Redis storage with an appropriate session expiration time.
+The Redis storage option also enables horizontal scaling with multiple server instances.

+### Logging Configuration

-- LOG_FILENAME the file to write logs to (only for debugging).
+- `LOG_FILENAME` - The file to write logs to (only for debugging).
 If not set, logging is disabled
-- LOG_LEVEL the log level to use. defaults to info
+- `LOG_LEVEL` - The log level to use (defaults to info)

 ## Tools